 If the term xeriscaping is new to you, you no doubt have questions even including how to pronounce it!
-The terms smartscaping and drought-tolerant landscaping are often used to describe it because it is both smart and resilient to long periods of no rainfall.
+The terms smartscaping and climate appropriate landscaping are often used to describe it because it's both smart and resilient to long periods of no rainfall.
 It utilizes native plants that survive and thrive on the typical rainfall in any given area including dry and desert-like climates.
-The end result is a beautiful and attractive landscape rich in colour and character that requires little or no water and maintenance.
+The end result is an attractive landscape rich in colour and character that requires little or no water and maintenance.

 What is xeriscaping exactly?
 The word itself is comprised of two parts, xeric and scape; the word xeric describes an environment that contains little or no moisture and subsequently is very dry.
 The word scape is easiest defined as a view, scene or picture.
 When you combine the two words you come up with the meaning which is scenic landscaping suited for dry environments.
 In a nutshell, xeriscape landscapes are designed to tolerate hot and dry climates with little or no need for supplementary irrigation.

 So, how do you pronounce xeriscape?
 It's pronounced zare-e-scape but it's not the same as zeroscape.
 Let's take a look at the differences and clarify a little bit more what xeriscaping means.

 While xeriscaping and zeroscaping are similar and even get used interchangeably they are in fact not the same thing.
 Zeroscape is a landscape philosophy that utilizes no plants and in essence has zero liveable parts.
 It's landscaping that in entirety is comprised of rock, gravel, wood and even dirt.
 Xeriscape is a landscape designed for dry climates but where it differs from zeroscape, it includes many vibrant and colourful plants, bushes and trees.
 There are countless low water landscape xeriscaping ideas to choose from including ones that are quick and easy.